 This activity allows BHP to use Replacement Housing Factor Funds to build other affordable housing units.
 In 2014, BHP used these Funds at 1175 Lee Hill, a 31-unit community for chronically homeless using the Housing First model.
 These units were completed and fully leased by the end of 2014.
 This activity was approved in 2013 and first utilized in 2014.
-BHP does not anticipate any changes to the activity or its metrics in 2022.
+BHP does not anticipate any changes to the activity or its metrics in 2023.
+Once BHP has received and used all of the RHF Funds, and the subsequent Demolition and Disposition Transitional Funding, this activity will no longer be needed and closed out.